josehb96/josehb96/README.md

 - 👩‍💻 Currently working on a website project for a mechanical workshop company.

-- 🌱 Currently learning Bootstrap 5.3 and Vue.js.
+- 🌱 Currently learning Nuxt and Tailwind CSS.

 - 📫 How to reach me -> josehurtadobaeza@gmail.com